Adjustable Jigsaw Guide for Straight Cuts and Crosscuts

 An adjustable DIY jigsaw guide for straight cuts and crosscuts with a fine 90 degree adjustment.

-If you want to have an all-in-one solution then this jigsaw guide has it all – you can make both long straight cuts and crosscuts with a fine adjustment to make sure your cuts are always at 90 degrees.
-It is a nice addon for your jigsaw and a nice weekend project.
+If you want to have an all-in-one solution then this jigsaw guide has it all – you can make both long straight cuts and crosscuts with possible fine adjustment, ensuring your cuts are always spot-on at 90 degrees.
+It’s a great addition to your jigsaw and a fun weekend project to tackle.

 1. Place the jigsaw guide over the stock and align it using the sight holes